The Courage to Reinvent Ourselves

 David and Blair are consultants to creative business firms and Aespire clients.

 I first met David C. Baker in 2002 at an AIGA Grow seminar in Cleveland, OH.
-It’s been many years since I first attended a new business summit with David, and decades since I attended a ReCourses roundtable, where I first learned many principles of business management from David’s years of experience working with creative firms.
+It’s been many years since I first attended a new business summit with David, and decades since I attended one of his roundtables.
+That’s where I first learned many essential principles of creative business management* from David’s years of experience working with creative firms.

-A ReCourses New Business Summit is disruptive, terrifying and inspiring — alternatively and concurrently.
-Expertise and insights begin to flow from the opening session, don’t stop until the end of the third day, and continue to resonate in the mind long after.
+Spending time with David or Blair is transformational.
+Disruptive, terrifying, and inspiring; alternatively and concurrently.
+Expertise and insights begin to flow from the conversations.
+They don’t stop and continue to resonate in the mind long after.

 I came away with two memorable thoughts, the first from David: